shreeshsk123/lagrangian-project/README.md

 ## 🔄 Process
 Improved the overall problem-solving flow from input to final solution, making the steps of Lagrangian optimization more structured and easy to follow.

+## 🔗 Constraint Handling Enhancement
+Improved how the equality constraint is represented and integrated into the Lagrangian function, making the solving process more consistent and accurate.